 |Healing others by the laying on of hands is a sign that will accompany believing members of this church, and members are advised to go to the elders for prayer and anointing with oil for their own healing (Mark 16:18, James 5:13-18)||While Paul could heal people by having them simply touch his handkerchiefs at the beginning of his ministry, when he was still trying to convince Israelites to believe their own Gospel, by the end of his ministry, after giving up on Israel for the time being and deciding to only proclaim his own Gospel to the nations, he could no longer heal, and even gave medicinal advise to church members rather than advising them to seek healing from church elders (Acts 19:12, 1 Timothy 5:23, 2 Timothy 4:20)|

 Unfortunately, if one isn’t being honest with Scripture and insists on trying to make these major differences between Paul’s teachings to the body of Christ and the teachings in the Circumcision writings say the same thing because their preconceived doctrinal biases force them to have to believe they mean the same thing, they’re just not ready to interpret the rest of Scripture.
-In fact, not only is this concept so extremely important for believers to grasp, it’s also so central to understanding what the Bible is saying that one can’t properly interpret much of Scripture at all without beginning from this perspective.
+In fact, not only is this concept so extremely important for believers to grasp, it’s also so central to understanding what the Bible is saying that one can’t properly interpret much of Scripture at all without beginning from this perspective (not only that, if you don’t understand the difference between the two Gospels, you’ll end up preaching the adulterated “gospel” that Paul warned about in Galatians, which means understanding this is crucial to avoiding the condemnation Paul warned about in that epistle).
 So I pray that the above has made the differences clear to you.
 Whether they have or not, though, I go into more detail on this in chapter 1 of my eBook, which is available for free here on this website, so I recommend checking it out for a deeper understanding of the things that differ.